MoneyGram vs. Wise (TransferWise)

 Delivery speed varies with transfer options.
 At an agent location or by phone, your transfer could be delivered in minutes (though with higher costs).
 In general, your cheaper options will take two to four business days for receipt.

-Depending on the currencies involved and your payment method, it could take up to four business days for your recipient to see your cash.
+Depending on the currencies involved and your payment method, it could take up to two business days for your recipient to see your cash.

 Your average transfer may take about the same time with both services.